 A new paradigm – technobiophilia?

-Promoting the use of mobile digital solutions during construction management processes, whether in the office or in the field, can assist you in benchmarking your future activities and help you earn user trust, long before robots manage your sites.
+Promoting the use of mobile digital solutions during construction management or real estate management processes, whether in the office or in the field, can assist you in benchmarking your future activities and help you earn user trust, long before robots manage your sites.